rdhelms/node-typescript-pg-starter/README.md

 Prerequisites
 ============
-Install Node, PostgreSQL, and all [dependencies for bcrypt](https://www.npmjs.com/package/bcrypt#dependencies)
+Install Node and PostgreSQL

-Run the following to create the test and dev databases, replacing `app_name` with the name of your app:
+Run the following to create the test and dev databases, replacing `app` with the name of your app:
 ```
-createdb app_name_test;
+createdb app_test;
-createdb app_name_dev;
+createdb app_dev;
 ```

 Installation